Personalize Your Management Graduate Degree with an In-demand Concentration

 The Business Analytics concentration will endow you with knowledge and skills in extracting decision-guiding insights out of complex data.
 You will be introduced to core elements of data management, preparation, analysis, visualization, and result interpretation and communication, in a theory-plus-application context.

-This concentration combines theories and strategies around managing individuals with encompassing what is best for an organization as a whole.
+This concentration combines theories and strategies around managing individuals while doing what is best for an organization as a whole.
 You will become adept in the core elements of leadership such as ethics, motivation, creativity, vision, managing teams, leading through change, and understanding and managing stakeholders.
 You will also learn how to integrate best practices to increase employee engagement, retention and productivity.

 Quantitative and Digital Finance